lionheart/git-bigstore/README.md

     echo "*.zip filter=bigstore" > .gitattributes

-After you run this, every time you stage a zip file, it will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with relevant identifying information.
+After this, every time you stage a zip file, bigstore will transparently copy the file to ".git/bigstore/objects" and will replace the file contents (as stored in git) with relevant identifying information.

 If you're storing large text files (or something else that is easily compressable), specify the "bigstore-compress" filter instead of the normal "bigstore" one.
 E.g.,